maniginam/maniginam.github.io/tec-next-2024/tec-next-2024.md

----
-layout: post
-title:  Navigating the Unknown & Avoiding the Money Pit
+#Navigating the Unknown & Avoiding the Money Pit
-date: 2024-02-19
----

-<h2>How to Successfully Shop for Software Solutions</h2>
+##How to Successfully Shop for Software Solutions>
+###February 19, 2024

 You may be unaware of something that you need to know.